Polymorqhism/linked-lists/README.md

 # Linked Lists

+implements linked lists as best as i can as a totally professional epic best programmer

 ## Limitations:
 please keep in mind that singly linked list functionality is at a minimum as of current and does not provide functions to manage the list